 Players Who Have Died This Day

 We had a new ballplayer leading off the Yankee birthday list following the 2007 season, as righty Tyler Clippard (1985) debuted with a big win against the crosstown rival Mets in May 2007.
 Although the era (6.33) is ugly, Clippard did manage to win three while losing just one of the six games in which he appeared, all of them starts.
 What’s more, he had a double and a successful sac bunt in three plate appearances in Shea Stadium his first night.
 The young righty, who was traded by the Yanks after the 2007 season to the Washington Nationals for righthander Jonathan Albaladejo, went 1-1 in two games for the 2008 Nats.
 He posted a 4-2 mark in ’09, in 41 games, only now all as a reliever.
 But he had a breakout season in 2010, going 11-8 with one save, all out of the bullpen, and continued to do well in the Nats pen.
 He was traded to Oakland for the ’15 season, then was sent midseason to the Mets to shore up their pen for the stretch drive.
 A return trip to the Bronx in late 2016 was initially a success, but his 2017 season was horrible, and he was traded after posting a 1-5 mark in 40 games, featuring a string of late-inning failures.
+Clippard rebounded somewhat in 2018, going 4-3 with seven saves in 73 games with Toronto, and then 1-0 in 39 games for Cleveland in 2019.
+He has signed with the Twins for 2020, for whom he went 2-1 in 26 games, two of them starts, probably as an opener.

 Larry Milbourne (1951) had a fine 1981 postseason with the Yanks, filling in at short for the injured Bucky Dent.
 A reserve infielder his whole career, the currently 50-plus-year-old journeyman hit .316 in the ALDS and .462 in the ALCS (three rounds of playoffs before its time in the strike-affected 1981 season), but fell, along with the Yanks, in the six-game loss to the Dodgers in the World Series (he hit .250).
 Larry arrived in a 1979 trade from Seattle for catcher Brad Gulden, and was traded with Pete Filson and John Pacella to the Twins for Butch Wynegar and Roger Erickson in 1982.

-Milbourne is one of only six Yankees born on Valentine’s Day.
+Milbourne is one of only seven Yankees born on Valentine’s Day.
 More recognizable today is Kelly Stinnett (1970), signed to be Jorge Posada‘s 2006 backup at catcher.
 Stinnett stroked one home run with nine rbi’s in 34 games before being released in favor of Sal Fasano.
 Kelly has played for seven teams in 13 seasons, two of them twice.

 Next comes recently traded southpaw prospect Brad Halsey (1981).
 Brad posted one win with three losses in the Bronx in 2004 while pitching in eight games, seven of them starts.
 He was traded to Arizona with fellow prospect and catcher Dioner Navarro and Javier Vazquez as the Yanks finally acquired Randy Johnson for the 2005 season.